PawiX25/P2Pfile/README.md

 - Adaptive chunk size and window size for optimal performance
 - File queue management
 - Connection status indicators
+- End-to-end encryption for all file transfers
+- Secure key exchange using ECDH
+- AES-GCM encryption for file chunks
+- Checksum verification for file integrity
+- Drag and drop file support
+- Sortable file queue
+- Visual transfer progress with wave animation

 ## How to Use